solovyevn/pyvenvwrapper/README.rst

 4. Run '*pyvenvwrapper*' to see available commands and start using **pyvenvwrapper** or see `Settings`_ to customize its behavior first.

-See additional details on installation in the documentation.
+See additional details on installation in the `documentation`_.

 --------
 Commands